Every year, foreign investors arrive in droves to take advantage of Australia’s strong economy and robust commercial real estate market.

 However, this doesn’t apply where the owner of the business is a foreigner and the acquisition of the dwelling is a buyback or lease back arrangement.
 In this case, the land would be considered developed commercial land.

 Complete our free assessment form if you’re a foreign investor looking to buy an aged care facility.

-Although B&Bs are usually custom-built for commercial purposes, owners often live on the premises with their guests by way of separate rooms and shared facilities.
+Although Bread and breakfasts are usually custom-built for commercial purposes, owners often live on the premises with their guests by way of separate rooms and shared facilities.

 Because of this, FIRB approval will be determined on a case by case basis, depending on the size and value of the residential component of the land.

 As a general rule, B&Bs will be considered to be developed commercial land if the proportion of the land that is residential real estate (and used for residential purposes) is less than 10% of the total area and less than 10% of the total value of the land.